goldin2008/Modeling_Projects/README.md

 Separation of data into training and test sets.
 Loading and cleaning the data to remove punctuation and numbers.
 Prepare all reviews and save to file.

+The preprocessor normalizes commands in order to reduce the probability of a data leakage problem that, in our setting, may result from using almost-identical commands for training the model and for validating it.
 ```

 ```